-Frequent changes to the boiler fuel firing system destabilize combustion, resulting in higher fuel consumption.
+Frequent changes to the boiler fuel firing system destabilises combustion, resulting in higher fuel consumption.
 This leads to poor

-Most boilers operate on a combustion control scheme where for variation in combustion, air flow is varied first followed by fuel flow.
+Most boilers operate on a combustion control scheme where, for variation in combustion, air flow is varied first followed by fuel flow.
 This is called a “cross limiting” control scheme.
 Thus when the boiler fuel firing is changed from low fire to high fire, the burner first increases the air flow and then the fuel flow.
-During this period greater heat is carried away with the air to the stack reducing the over all efficiency.
+During this period greater heat is carried away with the air to the stack reducing the overall efficiency.
 Same is the case when the burner switches from high fire to low fire.